Stella Bowen’s portrait of Sir Arthur Bowley hangs in the Department of Statistics. LSE Archivist Sue Donnelly tells the story behind the picture.

 1935 marked the retirement of Sir Arthur Bowley, one of the School’s original teachers.
 On 28 November 1935 the Emergency Committee agreed to commission a portrait to mark his retirement, funded by public subscription.

-The committee appointed to oversee the project and member included the Chairman of the Court of Governors, Sir Josiah Stamp (himself a statistician), Professor Theodore Gregory and the School Secretary, Jesse Mair.
+The committee appointed to oversee the project and member included the Chairman of the Court of Governors, Sir Josiah Stamp (himself a statistician), Professor Theodore Gregory and the School Secretary, Jessy Mair.

 In May 1936 a letter was published in The Times, Daily Telegraph, Morning Post, News Chronicle, Daily Herald, Nature, and The Economist and by May 1937 the fund closed with £220 donated by 127 subscribers.

 The list of subscribers does not survive but the files mention a donation by the economist JM Keynes.
 The committee agreed to commission a second portrait of Arthur Sargent, Professor of Commerce, who also retired in 1935 and to establish a scholarship in honour of Bowley.

 In July 1936 the School commissioned the Australian artist, Stella Bowen, to paint both portraits.
 Bowen was born in Adelaide, Australia, and moved to England in 1914 to study at Westminster School of Art.
 In 1918 she met the writer Ford Madox Ford and in 1920 their daughter Julie was born.
 The couple moved to France in 1922 but Bowen and Ford separated in 1927 and Bowen supported herself and her daughter with portrait commissions and journalism.